Swan Meaning and Symbolism

 In Greek Culture

 In Greek mythology, swans are linked with a host of deities such as Apollo, Zeus, Aphrodite, and Artemis.
-There are several stories like the one about Zeus that recounts how he took the form a swan so as to seduce Leda, an Aetolian princess.
+There are several stories like the one about Zeus that recounts how he took the form of a swan so as to seduce Leda, an Aetolian princess.

 According to Shamanic beliefs, swans influence us to awaken our powers of self, balance, inner beauty, innocence, and self-esteem.